umee-network/docs/docs/learn-the-basics/umee-basics/common-terms.md

 ![As seen on Markets page.](/bg/supply-apr.png)

-Supply APR is the annual interest rate lenders _**RECEIVE**_ for supplying their assets on the Umee market.
+Supply APR is the annual interest rate lenders _**RECEIVE**_ for supplying their assets on the UX market.

 > These rates are variable, and may change over time based on supply and demand.